 On Monday, I finally hit my mid twenties.
 It feels pretty good so far.
-Of course, I don't expect a few days to make much difference to the usual swath of people thinking I'm in high school, in college, and/or my husband's daughter.
-(He has a beard, so he can actually look like an adult.
-Lucky.)
+Of course, I don't expect a few days to make much difference to the usual swath of people thinking I'm in high school, in college, a minor.
 But I'm sure a few months will change that.
 Right?

 I confess, I'm insecure about my age.
 About how young I am.
 I think I have good things to say (we all think that about ourselves), but I'm afraid others won't take me seriously.
 How can I have advice for college graduates?
-I've only been out a few years.
 How could I have opinions about kids?
-I don't have any.
+How could I claim to have work experience?

 I've taken my life at high speed.
 I skipped sixth grade, almost skipped 12th, and graduated college early.
 At 20, I completed my entire education and entered the workforce.
-I got married at 22, far earlier than I ever expected.
 When I was 21, I embarked on my dream career as a writer and editor, the job I hold today.

 Despite all that, I feel like I'm behind.
 Not because I haven't achieved things or gone places or done exciting stuff: simply because I'm younger.
 Nearly half of my close friends are in their 30s and 40s and I will never catch up to them in age.
 I will never have as many memories or stories, never have as much life experience.

 Even though they love me and treat me as a peer, I can't help feeling like a wily green shoot in the midst of a forest.
 Society tells me that age matters, that my lack of experience blinds me in ways I can't understand, and that my enthusiasm for changing the world is "just a phase."
 I'm told that much of who I am is changeable (is that a bad thing?) and that not only do older generations look down on me, I will look down on me too one day.

 I don't want any of these things to be true.